apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Metalink <metalink.en>`
    Implements the Metalink download description format in order to try not to download the same file twice.

+:doc:`Money Trace <metalink.en>`
+   Allows Trafficserver to participate in a distributed tracing system based upon the Comcast Money library.

 :doc:`MP4 <mp4.en>`
    MP4 streaming media.